 - The Association will promote the use of Community Peace Officers across the province of Alberta.

 - The Association will liaise with Law Enforcement Agencies.

 - The Association will ensure a strong and positive working relationship with the Government of Alberta.

 - The Association will promote education and professionalism amongst agency members and their Officers.

-The Alberta Association of Community Peace Officers (AACPO) represents over 110 municipalities and over 400 Community Peace Officers from across Alberta and beyond.
+The Alberta Association of Community Peace Officers (AACPO) represents over 110 municipalities employing over 400 Community Peace Officers (CPO) throughout Alberta and beyond.
 CPO's are employed by Authorized Employer's under the Alberta Peace Officer Act and can provide enforcement of a variety of Federal, Provincial and Municipal statutes within their communities.
-While these officers are employed by Municipal Governments, the officers are appointed as Peace Officers by the Alberta Solicitor General's Department.
-Many of our officers are active members within their community, who participate in programs such as DARE, Special Olympics, child car seat clinics, emergency management programming and any other priority their community engages them in.
+While these officers are generally employed by Municipal Governments, the officers are appointed as Peace Officers by the Alberta Justice and Solicitor General's department.
+Many of our members volunteer in a variety of areas within their communities including: Big Brothers Big Sisters, DARE, Search and Rescue, Sports Coaching and the Special Olympics just to name a few.
 Our officers are First Responders who regularly provide assistance at motor vehicle collisions and other emergency situations within their communities, they help keep us safe and provide that extra level of support to our Police, Fire and EMS crews.